-June Duvall’s close connection to a murder in her town becomes an obsession that leads her into an intimate and increasingly deceptive relationship with the dead woman’s child and brother, forcing her to confront her own marriage and past.
+June Duvall’s close connection to a murder becomes an obsession that leads her into an intimate and complicated relationship with the dead woman’s family.
 Nominated for the Oregon Book Award’s Ken Kesey Award for the Novel, Alison Clement’s Twenty Questions is a compelling story of violence, morality, and above all, the human being’s unending desire for reinvention.

 Winner of the Oregon Book Award